 Applications must be designed and computers must be used so as to protect the privacy and confidentiality of the various types of electronic data they process, in accordance with applicable laws and policies.

 Users who are authorized to obtain data must ensure that it is protected to the extent required by law or policy after they obtain it.
-For example, when sensitive data is transferred from a well-secured mainframe system to a User's location, adequate security measures must be in place at the destination computer to protect this "downstream data".
+For example, when Protected Data is transferred from a well-secured enterprise system to a User's location, adequate security measures must be in place at the destination computer to protect this "downstream data".